thingsboard/thingsboard.github.io/docs/user-guide/install/pe/upgrade-instructions.md

 thingsboard-installation-2-5-centos,CentOS,shell,resources/2.5pe/thingsboard-centos-installation.sh,/docs/user-guide/install/resources/2.5pe/thingsboard-centos-installation.sh{% endcapture %}
 {% include tabs.html %}

-**NOTE:** Upgrading ThingsBoard from 2.4.3 to 2.5 version in case of using PostgreSQL database require to upgrade the PostgreSQL service to 11.x version.
+**NOTE:** Upgrading ThingsBoard PE from 2.4.3 to 2.5 version in case of using PostgreSQL database require to upgrade the PostgreSQL service to 11.x version.

 **NOTE:** Package installer will ask you to merge your thingsboard configuration.
 It is preferred to use **merge option** to make sure that all your previous parameters will not be overwritten.
 Please make sure that you set **database.entities.type** and **database.ts.type** parameters values (in the file **/etc/thingsboard/conf/thingsboard.yml**) to "cassandra" instead of "sql" in order to upgrade your cassandra database: